Tips for Installing a Heated Driveway Snow Melting System

 Radiant heated driveway systems are relatively easy to install and can be used to heat concrete, asphalt,

-proper cable layout and materials, load calculations, breaker sizes, and number of breakers, so you'll know all
+proper cable layout and materials, breaker sizes, load calculations, and number of breakers.
+Your electrician

-the necessary project information prior to any installation taking place.
+and installers will know all the necessary project information prior to any installation taking place.
+This

 THE INFORMATION ON THIS PAGE IS NOT INTENDED TO SUPERCEDE THE INFORMATION IN THE SNOW MELTING SYSTEM INSTALLATION MANUAL.
 To ensure proper installation, carefully read and follow the instructions provided in the product documentation.

 Important Installation Information and OverviewTest the Cable: When installing an electric heated driveway system, perform OHM tests of the heat cable during all phases of the installation.
 (Test the cable out of the box, after it is laid out, and after the embeddment.
 This helps to ensure a successful installation.
 Be sure to document the results on the warranty card and send it to Warmzone to establish the warranty.)
 Also, be sure to always read the Installation Manual and follow the instructions.
 (View videos on testing the heat cable.)

 Prepare the Area: Remove any debris that may pose a threat to the heat cable (such as nails or jagged rocks).
 Lay the cable (or heating mat) out over the area you want to heat so you are sure that you have enough cable.